 The two fought out the full five rounds this past January in Jakarta at ONE: QUEST FOR POWER.
 But the key with them doing it all over again is that the Myanmar native accepted the contest on desperately short notice, coming to the event’s rescue with just days to spare after the initial challenger, Marcin Prachnio, withdrew due to injury.

 That the 32-year-old Aung La N Sang went the full 25 minutes with the all-action champion was impressive enough, but to have done so without a full camp speaks volumes of his remarkable, natural endurance and ability.

-This Friday, in front of an always-wild crowd in Yangon, the ethnic Kachin gets a far more legitimate chance to show that he can bring Myanmar to the summit of Asian martial arts, and catapult himself to the upper echelon of belt holders in the ONE Championship stable.
+This Friday, in front of an always-wild crowd in Yangon, he gets a far more legitimate chance to show that he can bring Myanmar to the summit of Asian martial arts, and catapult himself to the upper echelon of belt holders in the ONE Championship stable.

 Their first 25 minutes sets us up perfectly for part two.
 Bigdash, as expected, was just a little bit better in almost every category the first time.
 This underscores the notion that with the preparation Aung La N Sang lacked in that encounter, they could be almost inseparable should the judges be called upon again.

 Bigdash is tremendously big-hearted, but also – from the perspective of fans baying for excitement – joyously vulnerable.
 He took thrilling shots from Igor Svirid in his championship-winning contest in 2015, dropping to the canvas – as all mortals surely would – but he bounced back with mythical fortitude to provide the Fight of the Year, and perhaps any year in ONE Championship history.

 With the powerful and super-strong Aung La N Sang as fit as he can be, a similar contest can’t be too far-fetched.